St Mary Redcliffe: 20th century

-In 1912, the present highly-acclaimed organ by Durham-based Harrison and Harrison was constructed and installed in the church, replacing several earlier instruments by Bristolian organ builders (see Organ, below).
+In 1912, the present highly acclaimed organ by Durham-based Harrison and Harrison was constructed and installed in the church, replacing several earlier instruments by Bristolian organ builders (see Organ, below).
 From 1939 to 1941, a new undercroft in the Gothic-style was constructed by George Oatley underneath the north porch, originally intended to be used as the treasury.

 During the Second World War, the church, despite its size and height making it an easy target for the Luftwaffe, was mostly spared from destruction, unlike many of Bristol's churches.
 Nevertheless, a team of watchmen were stationed on the church roof at night to put out incendiary bombs.
 The church's bells and other treasures were stored under the floor in sandbags to protect them from 1941 to 1944 and minor damage was sustained on a small number of occasions, mostly to the organs and roofs, though the upper (inner) north porch room was burnt out.

 The church did however come very close to more significant destruction on Good Friday in 1941, when a bomb dropped on a nearby street threw shrapnel, including a large chunk of tram rail, into the churchyard.
 The tram rail, which has been left there to this day, is partially embedded in the ground with the force of the explosion and serves to remind local residents of how close the church came to destruction.

 In the 1960s, the present vivid stained glass windows in the Lady Chapel were installed and designed by Harry Stammers, and at the same time, £150,000 was spent between 1960 and 1965 on cleaning the external stonework.

 21st century

-The 21st century has seen much restoration to the exterior stonework, much of it being cleaned, 150 years of pollution had made the stonework dark.
-The organ has undergone a significant restoration by its original builders, Harrison and Harrison, and some stained glass commemorating the Royal African Company was removed in June 2020 following the removal of the Statue of Edward Colston on June 7.
+The 21st century has seen much restoration to the exterior stonework, much of it being cleaned, 150 years of pollution having darkened the stonework.
+The organ has undergone a significant restoration by its original builders, Harrison and Harrison, and some stained glass commemorating the Royal African Company was removed in June 2020 following the removal of the Statue of Edward Colston on 7 June.
 The south nave aisle and lady chapel roofs have been renewed.

-A project to celebrate the 450th anniversary in 2024 of the visit of Elizabeth I is underway to make the church more suitable for hosting tourists, events and supporting the community.
-In 2016, an architectural competition was run by the church to design a new welcome centre with fresh and modern facilities; the contest was won by Purcell who received the contract to design the work.
+A project to celebrate the 450th anniversary of the visit of Elizabeth I in 2024 was underway to make the church more suitable for hosting tourists, events and for supporting the community.
+In 2016, an architectural competition was run by the church to design a new welcome centre with fresh and modern facilities; the contest was won by Purcell, who received the contract to design the work.
 Part of the work includes the pedestrianisation of Redcliffe Way, the dual carriageway which runs past the north side of the church.
 As of 2023, Purcell have departed ways with the church, with Northern Irish architects Hall McKnight taking over the project.
 No construction work has so far taken place.